-112. Early Hebrew History

-This course covers the Biblical account of the earth's origin, the creation of man, the beginning, rise, and progress of the Hebrew people and their conquest of the Land of Canaan, including the period of the judges.

-122. Later Hebrew History

-A survey of the Jewish history from the establishment of the Kingdom to the conclusion of the Old Testament period.

-132. Life of Christ

-A harmony of the books Matthew, Mark, Luke and John.
-A study of the life and teachings of Christ.

-212. History of the Early Church

-A study of the beginning and spread of Christianity as described in Acts of Apostles.

-222. Selected Epistles of Paul

-A survey of Romans, I and II Corinthians, Galatians, Ephesians, Philippians and Colossians.

-232. Shorter Epistles of the New Testament

-A survey of Philemon, I and II Thessalonians, I and II Timothy, Titus, Hebrews, James, 1, II Peter I, II, and III John and Jude in an effort to acquaint the student with the spirit and message of the epistles.
+- 112. Early Hebrew History This course covers the Biblical account of the earth's origin, the creation of man, the beginning, rise, and progress of the Hebrew people and their conquest of the Land of Canaan. - 122.
+Life of Christ A study of Matthew, Mark, Luke, and John. - 132.
+History of the Early Church A study of Acts of Apostles. - 212.
+Selected Epistles of Paul A survey of Romans, I and II Corinthians, Galatians, Ephesians, Philippians and Colossians. - 222.
+Shorter Epistles of the New Testament A survey of Philemon, I and II Thessalonians, I and II Timothy, Titus, Hebrews, James, 1, II Peter I, II, and III John and Jude in an effort to acquaint the student with the spirit and message of the epistles. - 232.
+Later Hebrew History A survey of the Jewish history from the establishment of the Kingdom to the conclusion of the Old Testament period.